Skip to main content

 • “The game will slow down during the end game when there are hundreds of cards on screen, most likely an optimization issue.”

-Overall, the game's replayability is a mixed bag; while some players find it enjoyable with distinct character classes that offer varied playstyles, others feel it lacks depth and long-term engagement.
-The addition of new characters and potential updates may enhance replay value, but many reviewers note that the experience can feel limited after the initial playthrough.
-Despite these concerns, the game is generally considered fun and worth revisiting for its solid core gameplay.
+Overall, the game's replayability is a mixed bag; while some players find it enjoyable with different characters offering unique playstyles, others feel it lacks depth for multiple runs.
+The addition of new characters may enhance replay value, but many reviewers note that the game doesn't significantly change upon replaying.
+Despite these limitations, the initial experience is often described as fun and satisfying.

 • “All three current witches offer a twist on the core gameplay loop for replayability, and the dev currently has plans to add a fourth, which I can't wait to see.”